 There are many other books that are an entertaining mix of fact and fiction about children who never existed.
 One popular book features a child named Remember Patience Whipple.
 Remember and her family are fictional characters who did not live in Plymouth Colony or travel aboard Mayflower.
 Many children come to the 17th-Century English Village searching for the fictional Remember!

 Possibly.
-Because there are fewer role players than there were English colonists in 1627, not all the colonists are represented in the 17th-Century English Village.
+Because there are fewer role players than there were English colonists, not all the colonists are represented in the 17th-Century English Village.
 Your ancestor may not be portrayed but you will find that other role players can often provide you with the scoop on your great-great-great-great-grandmother or grandfather!

 No, although you might be tempted to because the role players seem to have all of the answers.
 This is both the advantage and the hazard of a role playing presentation.
 In the 17th-Century English Village, the role players use both documented facts known about their particular character and general information about the time period.
 It is impossible for you to know which type of information they are using when answering your specific questions.